Computer proofs for Property (T), and SDP duality: Introduction

 \section{Introduction}

-Kazhdan's Property {\T} is a strong rigidity property for groups.
-It has long been studied, and there are various equivalent characterizations of this property, highlighting different aspects (see \cite{T-book} for a good general reference).
-According to one common definition, a discrete group $\Gamma$, generated by a finite symmetric set $S=S^{-1}\subset\Gamma$, has Property {\T}, iff the Laplace operator in the maximal $\mathrm{C}^*$-algebra, $\Delta_S = |S|\cdot\one-\sum_{s\in S} s\in\mathrm{C}^*_\mathrm{max}(\Gamma)$, has a spectral gap at zero.
+Kazhdan's property~(T) is a strong rigidity property for groups.
+It has long been studied, and there are various equivalent characterizations of this property, highlighting different aspects (see \cite{BHV} for a textbook reference).
+According to one common definition, a discrete group $\Gamma$, generated by a finite symmetric set $S=S^{-1}\subset\Gamma$, has property~(T), iff the Laplace operator in the maximal $\mathrm{C}^*$-algebra, $\Delta=\Delta_S\vcentcolon=|S|\cdot\one-\sum_{s\in S} s\in\mathrm{C}^*_\mathrm{max}(\Gamma)$, has a spectral gap directly above zero.